kanition/QuadraticEquationSolver/Robustness_Precision.md

 ```
 Everything is fine!
 ## Everything is fine …… really?
-Let's solving another equation which is very similar:
+Let's solve another equation which is very similar:
 ```math
 10^{-300}x^2+4\cdot 10^{-300}x-5\cdot 10^{-300}=0.
 ```
-As intelligent as you are, you immediately recognize that it has **exactly the same** roots as the previous equation, because it can be re-write as
+As intelligent as you are, you immediately recognize that it has **exactly the same** roots as the previous equation, because it can be re-written as
 ```math
 10^{-300}(x^2+4x-5)=0.
 ```